auth0/docs/articles/auth0lab/verifiable-credentials/overview.md

 * [Verify credentials](/auth0lab/verifiable-credentials/verify-credentials): Using the Auth0 Lab instance, you will set up a tenant as a credential verifier.

 ::: note
-If you encounter any issues, please raise them to the Auth0 Labs team by heading to our <a href="https://auth0lab.com/chat" target="_blank">Discord server</a>.
+If you encounter any issues, please raise them to the Auth0 Labs team by heading to our [Discord server](https://auth0lab.com/chat).
 :::

 ### Next Steps

-1. Visit <a href="https://verifiablecredentials.dev/" target="_blank">verifiablecredentials.dev</a> to get a quick overview of verifiable credentials with potential use cases.
+1. Visit [verifiablecredentials.dev](https://verifiablecredentials.dev/) to get a quick overview of verifiable credentials with potential use cases.
 2. Try the [Walkthrough Articles](#walkthrough-articles).
-3. Join the conversation at our <a href="https://auth0lab.com/chat" target="_blank">Discord server</a>.
+3. Join the conversation at our [Discord server](https://auth0lab.com/chat).